MassimilianoPasquini97/raycast_vmware_vcenter/README.md

 - Manage multiple vCenter Server.
 - List all vms with detailed information for each one.
-- Launch console (VMware Remote Console need to be installed).
+- Open Console (VMware Remote Console need to be installed).
+- Open Rdp (Microsoft Remote Desktop need to be installed).
 - Startup, shutdown and reboot vms with and without vmware guest tools.
 - List all hosts.
 - List all networks.